25+ Best productivity books

 Quote: “It is a danger to wait around for an idea to occur to you.
 You have to find the idea.”

 Who’s it for?
-Anyone interested to know how the great minds of famous novelists, playwrights, painters, scientists work.
+Anyone interested to know which methods, strategies, and rituals do/did the great minds of famous novelists, playwrights, painters, scientists use to get the work done.

-The book also covers the daily rituals of Kafka, Beethoven, Agatha Christie, Woody Allen, Andy Warhol, Jane Austen, and many more.
+The book also covers the daily rituals of Kafka, Beethoven, Agatha Christie, Andy Warhol, Jane Austen, and many more.

 Tools of Titans: The Tactics, Routines, and Habits of Billionaires, Icons, and World-Class Performers